 There are other schemes, such as Shared Ownership, that helps prospective and current homeowners afford new build properties.
 You may also find that a Lifetime ISA (LISA) offers benefits in terms of topping up your deposit.

-Our expert advisers can talk you through the mortgage options, helping you decide which is the most suitable option.
+Our expert advisers can talk you through the mortgage options available to you, providing clarity on which is the most suitable option for your needs and circumstances.

-Now, there are ways to fund a renovation using the equity in your home.
+There are ways to fund a renovation using the equity in your home.
 If this is something you’re interested in, check out our remortgaging to renovate article.
-However, if these costs seem steep, consider asking yourself “should I buy a new build house?” for the same benefits.
+However, if the cost for your renovation feels rather steep, consider asking yourself “should I buy a new build house?” for the same benefits.

 New builds adhere to strict building and energy efficiency regulations, so you can ensure they’re built to a high standard.
 They also come with ‘snagging clauses’, so any issues related to the quality of the building work after you move in must be fixed by the contractor.